acon96/home-llm/docs/Training.md

 The other issue is that tokenizers perform differently based on if a token is preceded by white-space or if it is adjacent to the token that came before it.
 For example, check out https://gpt-tokenizer.dev/ to mess around with the GPT tokenizers.
 Try tokenizing the word Computerwiz.
 You will see that it returns 2 tokens: [50411, 146049] split up with Computer and wiz.
 Now if you split the word up with a space as Computer wiz, you would expect there to be 3 tokens now, the same 2 tokens from before separated by the "space" token.
 Instead you get back 2 tokens [50411, 121731].
 The first token is the same, but the second token has "consumed" the space we inserted and is now a totally different token.
 This means that figuring out the exact prefix and suffix IDs can be a bit hard to do without the full prompt assembled and all of the spaces, newlines, and tabs that are part of the full chat template.

-I tried to make a script to show this and potentially assist in determining the correct prefix and suffix tokens for your model: https://github.com/acon96/home-llm/blob/develop/find_split.py
+I made a script to show this and potentially assist in determining the correct prefix and suffix tokens for your model: https://github.com/acon96/home-llm/blob/develop/find_split.py

 Example to use the script: